kysely-org/kysely/site/docs/plugins.md

 ### Deduplicate joins plugin

 Plugin that removes duplicate joins from queries.
 You can read more about it in the [examples](/docs/recipes/deduplicate-joins) section or check the [API docs](https://kysely-org.github.io/kysely-apidoc/classes/DeduplicateJoinsPlugin.html).

+### Safe empty where in plugin

+A plugin that prevents empty arrays from breaking queries in the database.
+All empty arrays are substituted with a (null) value, which essentially translates to a no-op.